BradNeaderhiser/RepData_PeerAssessment1/PA1_template.md

   html_document:
     keep_md: true
 ---
+## NOTE 1: The plyr and ggplot2 packages are required.
+They must be installed before running the code.
+## NOTE 2: All referenced figures can be found in the figures folder of the repository

+library(plyr)
+library(ggplot2)

 ## Loading and preprocessing the data
-##     Much of the data "cleaning" is done on the fly with the code.
-Only loading here
+##The data is from a personal activity monitoring device.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+## The data is stored in the respository as activity.csv and has a header row in the file.
+There are three variables: steps = Number of steps taking in a 5-minute interval (missing values are coded as NA); date = The date on which the measurement was taken in YYYY-MM-DD format; interval = Identifier for the 5-minute interval in which measurement was taken (coded as an integer with the convention hhmm corresponding to the hour and start minute of the interval).
+Much data "cleaning" is done on the fly with the code for the exporatory analysis.

     activityData <- read.csv("activity.csv",head=TRUE, na.strings="NA",
                 colClasses=c("integer","character","integer"))

 ## What is mean total number of steps taken per day?
-##
 ## The mean steps per day is 10766.19 with a media of 10765 indicating there is not
 ## much skew to the data.
-This is mirrored in the histogram StepsPerDay.png
-##
-##  Note: Any day for which the total steps are 0 are removed from the analysis.
-It is ##  ##  assumed that the device was not properly worn on days where it indicates the person
+This is mirrored in the histogram StepsPerDay.png (Note: Any day for which the total steps are 0 are removed from the analysis.
+It is assumed that the device was not properly worn on days where it indicates the person never moved.)
-##  never moved.

     ## Calculate steps per day, then remove all days with zero steps
     stepsPerDay <- tapply(activityData$steps, activityData$date, sum, na.rm=TRUE)